fernandodefez/fernandodefez/README.md

 - 👋 Hi, I’m @fernandodefez
 - 👀 I’m interested in learning Software Architecture
-- 🌱 I’m currently learning React and Laravel
+- 🌱 I’m currently learning Vue and Laravel
-- 💞️ I’m looking to collaborate on projects that has to do with PHP
+- 💞️ I’m looking to collaborate on web, mobile and desktop projects.

 <!---
 fernandodefez/fernandodefez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.